 Laws 2011, ch.
-170, § 1, effective July 1, 2011, in Subsection G, permitted foreign distribution cooperatives to increase rates, without a hearing, if the proposed rates are not higher than the rates the cooperative charged in the state in which it is organized; permitted the commission to suspend the cooperative's rates if there is a protest by the specified number of customers; and added definitions of "foreign distribution cooperative" and "member of a foreign distribution cooperative".
+170, § 1, effective July 1, 2011, in Subsection G, permitted foreign distribution cooperatives to increase rates, without a hearing, if the proposed rates are not higher than the rates the cooperative charged in the state in which it is organized; permitted the commission to suspend the cooperative's rates if there is a protest by the specified number of customers; and added definitions of "foreign distribution cooperative".